Estimating Average Treatment Effects with a Double-Index Propensity Score: Asymptotic Robustness and Efficiency Properties

-Let $\Delthatdr$ denote the usual doubly-robust estimator with $\pi_k(\bx)$ and $\mu_k(\bx)$ estimated in the same way through \eqref{e:psest} and \eqref{e:orest}.
+Let $\Delthatdr=\muhat_{1,dr}-\muhat_{0,dr}$ denote the usual doubly-robust estimator, as in Equation (9) of \cite{lunceford2004stratification}, with the PS $\pi_k(\bx)$ and mean outcome $\mu_k(\bx)$ estimated in the same way as through \eqref{e:psest} and \eqref{e:orest}.
 The influence function expansion for $\Delthat$ in Theorem \ref{t:IFexp} is nearly identical to that of $\Delthatdr$.
-The terms in \eqref{e:IFeff} are the same except $\pi_k(\bX_i;\bthetbar_k)$ and $\E(Y_i \mid \balphbar\trans\bX_i,\bbetabar_k\trans\bX_i,T_i=k)$ replaces parametric models at the limiting estimates.
+The terms in \eqref{e:IFeff} would be the same except $\pi_k(\bX_i;\bthetbar_k)$ and $\E(Y_i \mid \balphbar\trans\bX_i,\bbetabar_k\trans\bX_i,T_i=k)$ replaces asymptotic estimates under parametric models.
 Terms in \eqref{e:IFnui} analogously represent the additional contributions from estimating the nuisance parameters.
-The expansion also shows that asymptotically no contribution from smoothing is incurred.
-This similarity in the influence functions yields similar desirable robustness and efficiency properties, which are improved upon in some cases due to the calibration through smoothing.
+No contribution from smoothing is incurred provided the bandwidths are suitably chosen.
+This similarity in the influence functions yields similar robustness and efficiency properties, which are improved upon under model misspecification due to the smoothing.